 Bilingual Education

-LMU is proud to offer educators a bilingual authorization for in Cantonese, Mandarin, or Spanish, with coursework integrated in a master‘s degree or as a stand-alone program.
-Receive individualized advisement and ongoing integrated support throughout.
-In partnership with schools and districts across California, we invite you to join the legacy of thousands of LMU teaching alumni making a difference across communities.
+LMU is proud to offer educators a bilingual authorization in Cantonese, Mandarin, or Spanish, with coursework integrated in a master‘s degree or as a stand-alone program for current teaching credential holders.
+Receive individualized advisement and support throughout.
+In partnership with schools and districts across California, we invite you to join the legacy of LMU teaching alumni making a difference across communities.

 Explore Your Options